hoehenunterschied/OCI-Utilities/ResourceLists/README.md

 ```
 ### userresources.bash
 The script assumes resources created by a user are identified by defined tags.
 Set the values for `TAG_NAMESPACE`, `TAG_KEY` and `USER` in the script.
 A single command line parameter overrides the value for `USER`.
+The value of `USER` is appended to the string `oracleidentitycloudservice/` to form the tag key value the script is searching for.
+If this does not apply in your environment, change the script.